-Events, Trends, and Issues: Construction sand and gravel production was about 960 million tons in 2020, a slight decrease compared with that of 2019.
-Apparent consumption also decreased slightly to 965 million tons.
-Demand for construction sand and gravel decreased in 2020 because of measures instituted to mitigate the spread of the global COVID-19 pandemic that caused disruptions in the mining and construction industries.
-Usually commercial and heavy-industrial construction activity, infrastructure funding, new single-family housing unit starts, and weather affect growth in sand and gravel production and consumption.
-Long-term increases in construction aggregates demand will be influenced by activity in the public and private construction sectors, as well as by construction work related to security measures being implemented around the Nation.
-The underlying factors that would support a rise in prices of construction sand and gravel are expected to be present in 2021, especially in and near metropolitan areas.
+Events, Trends, and Issues: Construction sand and gravel production was about 1.0 billion tons in 2021, an increase of 6% compared with that in 2020.
+Apparent consumption also increased by 6% to 1.0 billion tons.
+Consumption of construction sand and gravel increased in 2021 because of growth in the private and public construction markets.
+Usually, commercial and heavy-industrial construction activity, infrastructure funding, labor availability, new single-family housing unit starts, and weather affect growth in construction sand and gravel production and consumption.
+Long-term increases in construction aggregates demand are influenced by activity in the public and private construction sectors, as well as by construction work related to infrastructure improvements around the Nation.
+The underlying factors that would support a rise in prices of construction sand and gravel are expected to be present in 2022, especially in and near metropolitan areas.

-The construction sand and gravel industry remained concerned with environmental, health, permitting, safety, and zoning regulations.
-Movement of sand and gravel operations away from densely populated regions was expected to continue where regulations and local sentiment discouraged them.
-Resultant regional shortages of construction sand and gravel would result in higher-than-average price increases in industrialized and urban areas.
+The construction sand and gravel industry continued to be concerned with environmental, health, permitting, safety, and zoning regulations.
+On November 15, 2021, the Infrastructure Investment and Jobs Act was signed into law.
+The legislation will reauthorize surface transportation programs for 5 years and invest \$110 billion in additional funding to repair roads and bridges and support major, transformational projects.
+Movement of sand and gravel operations away from densely populated regions was expected to continue where zoning regulations and local sentiment discouraged them.
+Resultant regional shortages of construction sand and gravel and higher fuel costs could result in higher-than-average price increases in industrialized and urban areas.